 In this series, I’ll take exactly 420 words of your day to discuss social, political, and legal topics related to the business and science of the emerging cannabis industry.
 I promise to address any feedback in the comments.

 To set the mood, just listen to Cab Calloway tell you how it is…in 1932 (five years before cannabis became illegal in the United States).

 - Gooey’s Coffee Shop Cannabis, Part 3

 I moved to Los Angeles to focus on municipal-level compliance documentation for legal cannabis businesses.
 Immediately prior to relocating, I developed more than 100 county-level applications for outdoor cultivation in Humboldt County, California.
-Before that, I was developing state-level cannabis business applications for clients in Colorado, Illinois, Maryland, and Pennsylvania.
+Before that, I was writing state-level cannabis business applications for clients in Colorado, Illinois, Maryland, and Pennsylvania.